atomisthq/docs/docs/automations/command-examples.md

               .then(() => Success)
 ```

-For a fuller example, try [a query to Stack Overflow](https://github.com/atomist-blogs/sof-command/blob/master/src/commands/SearchStackOverflow.ts).
+For a fuller example, try a command that [Searches Stack Overflow](https://github.com/atomist-blogs/sof-command/blob/master/src/commands/SearchStackOverflow.ts).
-This example is available in the very quick start described in this [Command Handler blog post](https://the-composition.com/extending-your-slack-bot-part-1-commands-aaa4dbd47933).
+This example is explained in detail in this [Command blog post](https://the-composition.com/extending-your-slack-bot-part-1-commands-aaa4dbd47933).

 ## Send a message to a particular channel

-Sometimes you know where you want the message to go.
+This command sends a message to the channel you specify.

-For instance, I like to create an informal audit log of automation runs in #team-stream.
+One common use for this command is to send messages from automations under development to a particular Slack channel that serves as an informal audit log.

 The `addressChannels` method on messageClient takes a message plus a second argument, which is a channel name (or channel ID).
 Or pass an array of channel names to send the message to all of them.